Goliath (Six Flags New England): Six Flags New England

 On August 16, 2011, Masslive reported that Six Flags New England was planning on building a Giant Inverted Boomerang for the park's 2012 season where the Shipwreck Falls attraction was located.
 On August 18, 2011, the ride was approved by the Agawam Planning Board, with the Los Angeles Times confirming a day later that Déjà Vu from Six Flags Magic Mountain would be relocated to Six Flags New England in 2012 and given a new name.
 An official announcement from Six Flags followed on September 1, 2011, confirming the relocation and announcing that Déjà Vu would be renamed Goliath.
 Déjà Vu's last day of operation was October 16, 2011.
 Shipwreck Falls was removed from Six Flags New England around the same time to make way for Goliath.
 Goliath opened to the public on May 25, 2012.

 In 2021, Six Flags New England removed Goliath from the park map, and a park representative confirmed it would not operate for the remainder of the season.
 The coaster began demolition in late 2021 confirming its permanent closure.
 The ride was completely demolished before the 2022 season started.

 Ride experience

 Layout and design

 Goliath featured a vertical cable lift hill that lifted the train up a vertical tower.
 The Giant Inverted Boomerang model is larger than previous designs from Vekoma, such as their Invertigo model released several years earlier.

 Train

 Goliath featured a train by Premier Rides, which was unlike the other Giant Inverted Boomerang installations.
 It featured a seating layout of four riders per row directly in line with one another, identical to the layout used on inverted coasters from Bolliger & Mabillard.
-It was chosen to make the boarding in the station less complicated and to increase rider capacity.
+It was chosen to make the boarding in the station less confusing and complicated, while also increasing rider capacity.
+However, this train caused the ride experience to become rougher.